-Founded in Manitoba in 1818 by Father Norbert Provencher, Université de Saint-Boniface is the very first educational institution in Western Canada.
-It had its humble beginnings in a small house where Latin was taught to the boys of the French-speaking Red River Settlement, thus establishing a tradition of excellence in education.
+Dating back to 1818, Université de Saint-Boniface is the very first educational institution in Western Canada.
+Established by Father Norbert Provencher, it had its humble beginnings in a small house where Latin was taught to the boys of the French-speaking Red River Settlement, thus introducing a tradition of excellence in education.

 The school continued to grow and moved into the building on the corner of Taché Avenue and Masson Street in 1855.
 From 1866 to 1870, under the guidance of Bishop Dugas, the school developed a more classical college model, with emphasis on the teaching of Latin, Greek and philosophy.
 One of its more notable students was Louis Riel, who went on to become the founder of the province of Manitoba.

 Manitoba joined Canadian Confederation in 1870.
 Following its incorporation in 1871, Collège de St. Boniface, as it was named at the time, became one of the first official institutions of the fledgling province.
 In 1877, it took part in founding the University of Manitoba.
 Around the same time, Manitoba saw a major influx of French-speaking newcomers from Quebec as well as France, Switzerland and Belgium.
 In 1880, increased enrolment at the institution led to the construction of a larger building on the site of what is now Provencher Park.
 Annual enrolment at that time was around 300 students.

 In 1916, the government of Manitoba prohibited the teaching of French in public schools.
 As a private institution, Collège de St. Boniface continued to operate and even encouraged public schools to defy the ban.
 French language teaching continued clandestinely.